CADO: From Imitation to Cost Minimization for Heatmap-based Solvers in Combinatorial Optimization: Experiment

 As discussed in Section \ref{sec:motivation} (see Figure \ref{fig:pitfalls_SL_obj}), the two blindnesses in the SL objective cause objective mismatch, which can degrade performance.
 In this section, we empirically evaluate whether our proposed framework can effectively address these blindnesses.

-\paragraph{Cost-Blindness.} Figure~\ref{fig:learning_graph} provides compelling evidence that the SL objective is a flawed proxy for the true CO objective.
-It showcases a striking divergence during RL fine-tuning: while CADO-L slashes the drop by a remarkable 58.5\% (from 0.6\% to 0.25\%), the SL loss simultaneously \textit{increases}.
-This inverse relationship decisively validates our central claim: \textit{merely imitating optimal solutions is an ineffective and potentially counterproductive strategy for CO.} Furthermore, this result demonstrates that CADO's performance gain is not a byproduct of an additional training process, but a direct consequence of correct alignment with the true, post-decoding solution cost.
+\paragraph{Cost-Blindness.} Figure~\ref{fig:learning_graph} tracks both the SL loss and solution cost (Drop) throughout RL fine-tuning.
+While CADO-L reduces the drop by 58.5\% (from 0.6\% to 0.25\%), the SL loss monotonically increases.
+Since the SL and RL objectives are not perfectly aligned, some degree of divergence is inherent.
+However, the sustained nature of this pattern suggests that the two objectives likely have distinct optima, rather than converging to the same optimum through different loss landscapes.
+This is consistent with the near-zero correlation ($R^2 = 0.038$) between SL loss and solution cost observed in Figure~\ref{fig:total_figure}, and the negligible gains from extended SL training (DIFUSCO+SFT in Table~\ref{tab:tsp_comparision}).
+Together, these results indicate that explicit objective alignment with cost information is necessary to push performance beyond the SL plateau.

 \paragraph{Decoder-Blindness.} We next validate that CADO's decoder-aware objective indeed overcomes \textbf{Decoder-Blindness} in SL (Figure~\ref{fig:decoder_assumption}).
 To demonstrate this, we test the standard SL-trained DIFUSCO with two decoders: a Greedy (\texttt{Grdy}) decoder and a simpler Nearest Neighbor (\texttt{NN}) decoder.
 As shown in Table~\ref{tab:decoder_table}, DIFUSCO's performance degrades significantly when switching to the simpler \texttt{NN} decoder (1.62\% to 2.32\%) even though the underlying heatmap remains identical.
 This implies that the heatmap generation process should be explicitly conditioned on the specific decoder used.
 In contrast, we train two CADO-L variants, each fine-tuned for one of the decoders.
-Unlike the static heatmap of DIFUSCO, performance is maximized when the inference decoder aligns with the training objective, confirming CADO-L's ability to learn decoder-specific structural priors.
-This provides definitive proof that CADO-L's integration of decoder feedback generates heatmaps structured for its paired decoder, directly resolving the flaws from Decoder-Blindness of SL.
+In contrast to DIFUSCO's static heatmap, CADO-L achieves peak performance when the inference decoder matches the one used during training, confirming its ability to learn decoder-specific structural priors.
+This indicates that CADO-L's integration of decoder feedback generates heatmaps structured for its paired decoder, directly addressing Decoder-Blindness of SL.